Simple DIY Circular Saw Straight Edge Guide (with pictures)

 Step 4: Make a sliding bar

-Cut an aluminum bar (38cm x 2cm x 4mm) and drill several holes along its length.
-The bar will be attached to the shoe from the bottom in step 6 and will serve as a sliding bar/miter bar.
-Countersink the holes.
+Take an aluminum bar measuring 380 x 20 x 4mm and drill multiple holes along its length.
+This bar will later be fixed to the shoe from underneath in step 6, functioning as a slider or miter bar.
+Remember to countersink the holes for a smooth finish.

-Round the corners of the bar to make it slide easier in a slot.
+Round the corners and edges of the bar to make it slide easier in a slot.

-Step 5: Cut the slot for the shoe
+Step 5: Cut the slot in the track for the shoe

-First, cut the plywood for the circular saw cutting guide base to size (120cm x 23cm x 1,2cm).
-You can use a straight edge like a lever to make a long straight cut.
+First, cut the plywood for the circular saw track to size (1200 x 230 x 12 mm).
+Since you don’t have a guide yet, you can use a straight edge like a lever to make long straight cuts.

-Mark the position of the slot – 5cm from the edge.
-Cut a slot in the cutting guide either using a router dado jig or any straight edge that can serve as a guide for the router (a lever or an aluminum bar would do fine).
+Mark the position of the slot – 50 mm from the edge and cut a slot in the track guide either using a router dado jig or any straight edge that can serve as a guide for the router (a lever or an aluminum bar would do fine).
 Sand the edges of the slot.

 Step 6: Attach the sliding bar to the shoe

-The distance between the edge of the bar and the cut slot on the shoe should be just a little less than 5 cm.
-Place the sliding shoe on the guide track and cut off wood excess.
+The distance between the edge of the bar and the cut slot on the shoe should be just a little less than 50 mm.

 Step 7: Add a guide rail for better shoe stability